aayushkarkiii/Projects-Idha/README.md

 ### ***Go to the [Readme.pdf](Readme.pdf) file for detailed information about the project & screenshots.***
 and if you like this project, do give it a "Star" Thank you..

+Unzip file and copy to same file of projects and run it...